These Tipsy Pears are delightfully rich, sweet, and a little boozy, making them the absolute perfect companion for a bowl of ice cream.

-If you have a monthly produce subscription such as Misfits Market or Imperfect Foods, to name a couple, you probably receive a lot of pears.
+If you subscribe to a CIA, or produce delivery service, you probably receive a lot of pears.
 Pears are mildly flavored fruits.
-Their flavor is quite pleasant, but they often get lost at the bottom of the fruit bowl, which means they may end up all ripening at once, and risk being wasted, the exact problem produce boxes like Misfits and IF aim to solve.
+Their flavor is quite pleasant, but they often get lost at the bottom of the fruit bowl, and all ripen at once.

 - 3-4 pears, peeled and cut into slices or wedges.
 Any variety will do.

 - 1Tb Light brown sugar (use whatever sugar you have.
 I find light brown sugar adds a soft caramel flavor without overpowering the natural flavor of pears)

 - 1 whole cinnamon stick, or ½ teaspoon ground cinnamon

 - Place pears, butter, sugar, cinnamon, nutmeg, vanilla and salt into a medium saucepan and heat over a medium flame.